-Our major aim is to review the roles of these proteins (Oct-4, Sox2, NANOG and Lin28) by describing their structures and identifying their interactions with other proteins, DNA and RNA.
-Therefore, in this review, we start by describe the structure of the main factors involved in the molecular process of induced reprogramming cells: Oct-3/4, Sox2, NANOG and Lin28.
+Our major aim is to review the roles of these proteins (Oct-4, Sox2, NANOG, and Lin28) by describing their structures and identifying their interactions with other proteins, DNA and RNA.
+Therefore, in this review, we start by describing the structure of the main factors involved in the molecular process of induced reprogramming cells: Oct-3/4, Sox2, NANOG, and Lin28.
 Also, we present some interaction between them and between them and DNA and miRNAs.
 Finally, we discuss the interactions between these factors and other proteins and miRNAs that are involved in regulation of stem cell pluripotency.

 Discussion and conclusion